ssm-lab/system-of-twinned-systems-replication-package/README.md

 - `/output` - Results of the analyses as used in the article

 ## How to use
+To avoid dependency conflicts and ensure a clean environment, it is recommended to run this package inside a Python virtual environment

 ### Set up virtual environment
 - Create virtual environment: `python -m venv venv`